royaltm/spectrusty/resources/README-copyright.md

 * [roms/plus3-3.rom]
 * [roms/tc2048.rom]

 are copyright Amstrad PLC, who have kindly given their per­mission for the redistribution of their copyrighted material but retain that copyright, with the exception that you may not sell the ROMs or embed the ROMs in hardware.
-Although it is allowed to sell a product which contains the ROMs, so long as the charge is being made for the product, and not for the ROMs themselves.
+Although it is allowed to sell a product that contains the ROMs, so long as the charge is being made for the product, and not for the ROMs themselves.
 See [comp.sys.amstrad.8bit/msg/c092cc4d4943131e](http://groups.google.com/group/comp.sys.amstrad.8bit/msg/c092cc4d4943131e) for the details.

 * [roms/tc2068-0.rom]